-Seniors are special people — and they have highly specialized oral care needs that are different from younger patients.
+Seniors are special people — and they have unique oral care needs that are different from younger patients.
 It’s a Golden Age, and that’s why we offer special care that’s highly sensitive to your needs and concerns.
 Relax!
 You’re in good hands.
-Geriatric oral surgery is our specialty.
-Dr. Puckett is an oral surgeon who is highly sensitive to your needs!
+Geriatric oral surgery is one of Dr. specializations, because different times of life require different types of care.

 Do You Experience Anxiety About Oral Surgery?

-Protecting the Health of the Jaw Bone in Geriatric Patients
+Protecting the Health of the Jaw Bone in our Senior Patients

 As an older patient, you may have advanced needs when it comes to jaw bone health.
 This can be impacted by your overall dental care, bone density issues, as well as missing teeth.
-As we age, the health of our bones decline.
+As we age, the health of our bones declines.
 Dr. Puckett understands this issue intimately.
-Jaw bone health affects our approach to treatment.
+A patient’s jaw bone health affects our approach to treatment.
 Rest assured, we will come up with the best approach to address your oral health issues while optimizing the health of the jaw bone.

 Geriatric Oral Treatment Options from an Expert Maxillofacial Surgeon

 We use a number of oral surgery approaches when it comes to the treatment of our seniors.
 This can include the dental implant options we just discussed, as well as various types of bridges and dentures.
 We can also do dental bonding on chipped teeth to improve the appearance of the smile.
 For advanced tooth loss, we can even do full mouth restoration for a beautiful smile you’ll be happy to share with others.
+If you’ve got the time and the patience, we’ve got the skill and the resources to help you rewind the age of your smile by decades, and improve your long-term oral health in the process.
 With the help of Dr. Puckett and his skilled staff, we can keep your smile looking healthy well into old age.